 The following infrastructure considerations should be addressed before provisioning virtual machines using Citrix MCS

 Storage configuration and sizing’s are the deciding factor when using Citrix Machine Creation Services.

-Hypervisor overhead : Different hypervisors creates specific sets of files that generate overhead on a per VM basis.
+Hypervisor overhead: Different hypervisors create specific sets of files that generate overhead on a per VM basis.
 For example, log files, hypervisor specific configuration files and snapshot files are also saved on the storage.

-Process overhead : Initial catalog creation requires the base disk to be copied to each storage repository.
+Process overhead: Initial catalog creation requires the base disk to be copied to each storage repository.
 Adding a new machine to a catalog does not require copying the base disk to each storage repository.
-The catalog updates process creates an additional base disk on each storage repository and can also experience temporary storage peak.
+The catalog updates process creates an extra base disk on each storage repository and can also experience temporary storage peak.

 For better performance and to minimize the consumption of resources on the host, it is recommended to optimize the operating system by running the Citrix Optimizer Tool.

-Citrix Optimizer: By default, Microsoft Windows desktop images contain a lot of features that aren’t needed in a VDI environment.
+Citrix Optimizer: By default, Microsoft Windows desktop images contain numerous features that aren’t needed in a VDI environment.
 The Citrix Optimizer is a Windows tool developed by Citrix to help administrators optimize various components in their environment.
 The tool is PowerShell based, but also includes a graphical UI.